Tch1b0/dsbmobile.js/README.md

 });
 ```

 After that, all requests will not be sent to the official Server, but to the mydsb.johannespour.de one, which will make a request for you to the resource and add a CORS header.
+It works as a proxy between you and the official dsbmobile servers.

-If you are concerned about privacy and other things, you can [check out the code](https://github.com/Tch1b0/dsb-middleware), because it's open source.
+If you are concerned about privacy and other things, you can [check out the code](https://github.com/Tch1b0/dsb-middleware) and/or host the middleware yourself.

 ## Incompatible plan

 As I only know the layout of my local DSBmobile substitution plan, it is possible that your DSBmobile substitution plan may be incompatible with this package.

-If this is the case, please leave a comment below [issue #43](https://github.com/Tch1b0/dsbmobile.js/issues/43), in which you describe the layout of your plan, so a solution can be worked out.
+If that is the case, please leave a comment below [issue #43](https://github.com/Tch1b0/dsbmobile.js/issues/43), in which you describe the layout of your plan, so a solution can be worked out.

+Since [version `v1.2.0`](https://github.com/Tch1b0/dsbmobile.js/releases/tag/v1.2.0) you can also define your own handler to parse your custom substitution plan.